 The new work will be performed in a series of public presentations tentatively planned (pandemic conditions permitting) for the late spring of 2021.
 We are also making contingency plans to reimagine the project for realization online, if in the spring it is still unsafe for high-risk individuals to play music together in person.

-This initiative is made possible in collaboration with the Brain Music Workshop of Spaulding Rehabilitation Hospital, and with partial support from the Brain/Heart/Music/Art initiative of the MGH Cardio-Neurology Division, and a Live Arts Boston grant from the Boston Foundation.
+This project is made possible in collaboration with the Brain Music Workshop of Spaulding Rehabilitation Hospital, the MGH Cardio-Neurology Division, and the Brain/Heart/Music/Art Initiative, with partial support from a Live Arts Boston grant from the Boston Foundation.
 We are actively seeking new partners, to extend our impact by involving more patients, families, organizations and communities.